GasChromatographyToolbox/GasChromatographySimulator.jl/docs/src/usage.md

                                             sys.L)
 ```

+![Program without thermal gradient](https://i.ibb.co/wLdNzzm/T-of-t-and-p-of-t-ng.png)

 The first array defines the time steps (in s), the second array defines the temperatures (in °C) at these time steps, the third and fourth array define the inlet and outlet pressures (both in Pa(absolute)) at the time steps.
 The values of temperature and pressures change linearly between the values defined at the time steps.
 The following picture shows the resulting temperature and pressure program.

-![Program without thermal gradient](https://i.ibb.co/wLdNzzm/T-of-t-and-p-of-t-ng.png)

 The first time step is always zero (t₁ = 0.0 s).
 The following time steps define the time that passes until the next step.
 In the example the second time step is t₂ = 60 seconds long and in this time the temperature stays constant at 40°C (it changes linearly from T₁ = 40°C to T₂ = 40°C).
 With the next time step (t₃ = 600 s) the temperature changes from T₂ = 40°C linearly to T₃ = 300°C. In the last time step (t₄ = 120 s) the temperature is again kept constant at 300°C. The pressure program is defined in the same way.

 The four arrays for time steps, temperatures and the two pressures must have the same number of elements, otherwise the construction of the Program-structure gives an error message.
+Complex programs with several different heating ramps and temperature plateaus, as well as programed pressures, e.g. pressure pulses, can be realized by adding the temperature7pressure values at additional time steps.

 #### Thermal gradient
 ...